見出し画像

 Dig Japan vol.12 “Uiro (ういろう)”

-From the above, the birthplace of uiro in Japan is unknown if the first theory is adopted, and if the second one is adopted, it is either Hakata where Sokei, the first generation of the Uiro family lived, or Kyoto where Soki lived.
-Furthermore, at Myoraku-ji Temple (妙楽寺) in Fukuoka City where Sokei lived, a stone monument was erected in 1987, marking the place where uiro was inherited.
+Considering the above, the birthplace of uiro in Japan is unknown if the former theory is adopted, and it is either Hakata where Sokei, the first generation of the Uiro family lived, or Kyoto, where Soki lived, if the latter theory is adopted.
+Incidentally, a stone monument marking the place where uiro was introduced was erected in 1987 at Myorakuji Temple in Fukuoka City, where Sokei lived.

 This article was written by 𝐡𝐢𝐫𝐨𝐤𝐨, working as a freelance translator and press for overseas apparel brands in Japan, with the purpose of broadening her insight into the Japanese traditional culture.